Molara-Lab/Molara/README.md

 Note that, for the Cython build, a C compiler must be installed on the system (a more detailed description can be found [here](https://cython.readthedocs.io/en/latest/src/quickstart/install.html)).

 After the installation, Molara may then be started (within the virtual environment) by calling `molara` from the command line.

+## Known issues

+Due to Apple's non existing support for OpenGL, displaying the indices of the atoms takes long for the first time.
+However after that it is instantaneous, even after restarting the program and rebooting the machine.
+As a solution we need to rework this routine with another strategy.